 Take zidovudine tablets, capsules, and syrup with or without food.

 Before use, zidovudine solution for intravenous infusion is diluted with dextrose (sugar) dissolved in water.
 The diluted solution is given slowly (over 1 hour) through a needle or catheter into a vein.

 If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take zidovudine tablets, capsules, and syrup, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
 For more information on how to take zidovudine intravenous infusion, see the drug summary from MedlinePlus.

 If you are taking zidovudine by mouth (tablets, capsules, or syrup) and forget a dose, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Zidovudine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood), liver problems, and blood disorders, including severe anemia.
-Use of zidovudine for a long time can cause muscle weakness.
+These include lactic acidosis (buildup of acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 (See the WARNING above).

 Other possible side effects of zidovudine include: